thisismetis/Metis_Fundamentals/anaconda_and_metis_env/metis_env_instructions.md

 # Metis Conda Environment

-We recommend checking out the [walkthrough video](https://youtu.be/q1RXF4fdlJc) that accompanies these instructions! (reach out to X if you need access to the google drive)
+We recommend checking out the [walkthrough video](https://youtu.be/q1RXF4fdlJc) that accompanies these instructions.

 ### Environment management